ranton256/classifying_concord/classifying_concord.md

 Each era brought improvements to accuracy and capability.
 The field also expanded from simple categorization to include other use cases like sentiment analysis, authorship attribution (Stamatatos, 2009), and stylometry—the quantitative study of writing style (Burrows, 2002).

-In our Concord project, we compare methods across this range, from traditional TF-IDF based classification to transformer-based models.
+We compare methods across this range, first with TF-IDF representation with various classifiers then using a pretrained transformer DistilBERT model first as a feature extractor, then directly as a classifier with fine-tuning.

 ## Creating a Unique Literary Dataset